brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 The rooftop of a nice Indian restauraunt is where I said goodbye to the lake, and to Kevin for now.
 There had been a lot of talk about Honduras lately, with most people skipping it due to safety concerns.
 I was nervous about their major cities, and wasn't interested in the scuba diving hub of Roatan off its coast, but I did want to experience something of Honduras and form my own opinion.

-I chose to spend four nights in Copán Ruinas, which was 6hrs from Antigua on local buses.
+I chose to spend four nights in Copán Ruinas, which was six hours from Antigua on local buses.
 I arranged to meet Kevin in El Salvador after, and off I went.
 The border was slow and not the most friendly, but went without issue.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca12.jpeg">